Our Dental Headrests

 - Adults | Petite Adults | Children | Seniors

 We recommend the Original Headrest for adult patients in dental chairs with a flat headrest.
-This headrest has proven to be comfortable for patients and ergonomic for dentists.
-It simulates the positioning of an articulating headrest to prevent strain for dentists and hygienists and provides maximum neck support for the patient.
+This headrest has proven to be comfortable for patients while allowing dental operators to maintain an ergonomic position.
+It simulates the positioning of an articulating headrest, which helps prevent strain for operators while providing maximum neck support for the patient.

 - Flat Headrest Chair

 The Geriatric Headrest is best used with a flat headrest dental chair.
-Designed for older patients who have difficulty reclining their heads, this headrest also simulates the positioning of an articulating headrest but offers an additional 2 inches of support.
+It is designed for older patients who have difficulty reclining their heads.
+This dental headrest also simulates the positioning of an articulating headrest and offers an additional two inches of support.

 - Flat Headrest Chair